Teddy Ruxpin: Voice actors

 Phil Baron was the voice actor on all tapes and on the TV show The Adventures of Teddy Ruxpin.
 He left the entertainment industry in the 1990s to become a cantor.
 Baron is currently the only voice actor officially associated with the property, as Teddy Ruxpin has been the only character in the storyline requiring updated voice recordings for new projects.
-The late Will Ryan voiced Grubby in the 1980s and returned as Grubby in the early 1990s for a musical project.
+Will Ryan voiced Grubby in the 1980s and returned as Grubby in the early 1990s for a musical project.

-The late Tony Pope was the original voice of Newton Gimmick.
+Tony Pope was the original voice of Newton Gimmick.
 He and other AlchemyII voice actors in the 1980s did not reprise their roles in the television series because production was moved to Canada, starring John Stocker as Gimmick.
-Baron and Ryan have provided the voices of Teddy and Grubby, respectively, in every project from 1985 up until Ryan's death in 2021.
+Baron and Ryan provided the voices of Teddy and Grubby, respectively, in every project from 1985 up until Ryan's death in 2021.

 Ryan voiced the character of Tweeg in the adventure series.
 John Koensgen voiced Tweeg for the television series.
-Russi Taylor and Katie Leigh did the voices of Leota the Woodsprite and Princess Aruzia, respectively, on the book-and-tapes.
-When the TV series was produced in Canada, Holly Larocque and Abby Hagyard took over the roles.
+Katie Leigh and Russi Taylor did the voices of Princess Aruzia and Leota the Woodsprite, respectively, on the book-and-tapes.
+For the TV series, Holly Larocque and Abby Hagyard took over the roles.